Advanced Wilderness Survival

 Signaling Exercise

-You will learn the same modern approach to wilderness survival that is taught to U.S. military personnel to bring them home.
-You will learn such basic skills as knots and lashings; the fundamentals of first-aid and prevention; how to procure potable water; improvise tools; and to confidently build a fire in all types of weather conditions … including rain.
+So you will learn the same modern approach to wilderness survival that is taught in the U.S. military to bring home its valuable personnel.
+You will learn: how to tie knots and lashings; the basics of first-aid and prevention; the basics of using a map and compass; how to procure potable water; how to improvise tools; and how to confidently build a fire in all types of weather conditions … including rain.
 You will sleep, not in tents, but rather in improvised emergency shelters that you construct earlier each day.
-You may not bring sleeping bags or pads.
 All cooking with be done over coals.
 You will be tasked with various projects and challenges throughout your training.
 By the time that you’ve finished your course, you’ll have a better sense of risk assessment and management so that you can ideally avoid an emergency in the first place.
 Regardless, you’ll be ready to protect yourself and others, then return home with pride.

 Quote